dmasad/Smew/Readme.md

 # Smew

 Smew is a Python framework with a focus on event-driven generative narrative.
 Smew lets you define `Actors`, and `Events` which can happen to those actors and generate some text associated with them.
-Smew is heavily inspired by [Sea Duck](https://github.com/aparrish/seaduck) by [Allison Parrish](https://www.decontextualize.com/) (A [smew](https://en.wikipedia.org/wiki/Smew) is a kind of sea duck).
+It is heavily inspired by [Sea Duck](https://github.com/aparrish/seaduck) by [Allison Parrish](https://www.decontextualize.com/) (A [smew](https://en.wikipedia.org/wiki/Smew) is a kind of sea duck).

 ## Basic Example